 Effective lighting can assist people with deteriorating sight loss or with existing eye conditions.
 Depending upon your eye condition, lighting can affect individuals in different ways.
 You may need to test out what levels of light or positions of lights work for you.
-Visibility has produced a useful article as an introduction to the aspects you can consider when using light for living independently:
+Visibility have produced information about types of lamps, prevention of glare, and effective use of colour contrast:

 They have also produced further detail on types of lamps, prevention of glare and effective use of colour contrast: